PERM Audit Overview

 - The prospective immigrant is related to the employer

-- The prospective immigrant has intent of company ownership
+- The prospective immigrant intends to own a company

-- There are fewer than 10 employees working for employer
+- There are fewer than 10 employees working for the employer

 - The position has a foreign language requirement

 - The qualifications for the position are beyond what is normally required

 - The prospective immigrant obtained professional experience or educational payments from the employer

 - The U.S. Employer has had protests or layoffs occurring in the specific field of interest

 - The prospective immigrant’s professional experience is related to a separate field